eternal44/easter/README.md

 ## To do
 - ES6 conversion
-  - babel
+- async file writes and reads
-  - hot reloading
+- hande errors